derekfrye/sql-middleware/docs/README.md

 </tr>
 </table>

+Note: Turso currently does not expose a transaction helper through this middleware.
+For simple multi-step operations, you can wrap statements with `execute_batch("BEGIN; ...; COMMIT")`.
+If you need step-by-step custom logic within a single transaction, consider LibSQL for richer transactional ergonomics, or emulate with explicit `BEGIN`/`COMMIT` statements.

 Note: The SQLite example applies to SQLite, LibSQL, and Turso.
 Swap the constructor as needed: `new_sqlite(path)`, `new_libsql(path)`, or `new_turso(path)`.
 For Turso, there’s no deadpool pooling; `get_connection` creates a fresh connection.

 ### Batch query w/o params